 Signing the Mortgage Deed

 Having a mortgage offer in place does not mean the conveyancing process has concluded.
-Your conveyancer is most likely still dealing with enquiries with the other side.
-You also need to sign (in the presence of an independent witness) the mortgage deed and return to your conveyancer.
-Do not get a family member to witness the Deed.
+Your conveyancer is most likely still dealing with enquiries with the seller's conveyancer.
+You also need to sign (in the presence of an independent witness) the mortgage deed and return the original to your conveyancer.
+Do NOT get a family member to witness the Deed.
 It will invalidate the mortgage deed.
 Adult Occupiers must also sign a separate Consent Form.

-Conveyancers then wait for lender confirmation of release of funds before proceeding.
-If your lender’s valuation or credit checks have expired in the meantime the lender cannot release funds.
+Conveyancers then wait for lender confirmation of release of monies before proceeding.
+If your lender’s valuation or credit checks have expired the lender will not release funds.

-If your lender releases the money too late on the completion date, and the banking system has closed for the day, then your conveyancer cannot complete and you are in breach of contract and may need to pay compensation.
+If your lender releases the money too late on the completion date, and the banking system has closed for the day, then your conveyancer cannot complete and you are in breach of contract and may need to pay compensation to the seller.

-To avoid issues on completion conveyancers usually draw funds down the day before completion.
-You will be responsible for daily interest from funds release.
+To avoid this, conveyancers usually draw funds down the day before completion.
+You must pay daily interest from funds release.